 NOTE: A fee will be charged for requests of more than 15 copies.

-Does an event operator have to report all sellers in their event?
+Does an event operator have to report all vendors at the event?

-Event operators are required to report all sellers at an event, including those whose sales may be exempt from sales tax.
+Event operators are required to report all vendors at the event, including those whose sales may be exempt from sales tax.
 This includes food, drink, and entertainment vendors.

-If the operator includes all event participants, they will be relieved of the responsibility of determining who is required to have a seller's permit at the event.
-Question 9 on Form S-240 addresses this issue.
+If the event operator accurately and completely reports all event vendors, the event operator will be relieved of the responsibility of determining who is required to have a seller's permit at the event.

-What happens if a seller fails or refuses to provide the information to the operator?
+What happens if a vendor fails or refuses to provide the information to the operator?

-The operator must complete the Form S-240 or alternate form with whatever information is available.
+The operator must complete the information on the

 How do operators report multiple events?

-An operator who operates continuing or successive events with more than 4 occurrences within a 3 month period has the option of (1) reporting all sellers for each event, or (2) reporting once a month in a combined report for all sellers at each event.
-The combined report must clearly indicate which occurrences each seller participated in.
-Regardless of the method used, reporting of some type is required for each event.
-The department may require individual reports rather than allowing a combined report at its discretion.
+An operator who operates continuing or successive events with more than one event per month has the option of (1) reporting all sellers for each event, or (2) reporting all the sellers once a month in a combined report.
+The combined report must have the same operator and location.
+Vendors should only be reported once in the report.